 - be especially helpful for those new to natural shampoo bars

-While a simple ACV rinse is easy to make and we have included many recipes below, many of our customers with their very busy lives have asked us to add them to our product line.
+A few years ago many of our customers with their very busy lives have asked us to add vinegar rinses to our product line.

 We infuse our organic apple cider vinegar rinses with certified organic herbs and organic essential oils that are great for the hair and scalp.

 See Chagrin Valley's certified organic Apple Cider Vinegar Rinses or continue reading to learn more and create your own.

 Although plain white vinegar may work, Apple Cider Vinegar seems to be the favorite hair care vinegar.
 Some say that wine vinegar may be less drying for those with dry scalp conditions.